 Storage shall be prohibited except that which is required for maintenance and operation of building and operation of equipment.
-Such storage shall be kept in closed metal containers stored in a storage cabinet or in safety cans or in an inside storage room not having a door that opens into that portion of the building used by the public.
 [1910.106(d)(5)(iii)]

 Suitable fire control devices, such as small hose or portable fire extinguishers, shall be available at locations where flammable or combustible liquids are stored.
 [1910.106(d)(7)(i)]